8 First Aid Tricks ER Doctors Wish You Knew

 How to avoid risky medication mistakes

 When you’re facing a life-and-death scenario, there’s no time to Google the spellings of drugs you’re taking or try to remember what dose you are currently on.
 At the same time, the ER staff needs to know this crucial info, or else they could accidentally give you something that interacts with your usual meds.
-Here’s a stay-safe tip to do today: “Use your cell phone to take pictures of your pill bottles,” advises Carlton Buchanan, MD, president of the medical staff at Gwinnett Medical Center (GMC) and GMC-affiliated emergency physician.
+Here’s a stay-safe tip to do today: “Use your cell phone to take pictures of your pill bottles,” advises Carlton Buchanan, MD, president of the medical staff at Gwinnett Medical Center (GMC) and GMC-affiliated emergency physician, in Lawrenceville, Georgia.

 Having this must-know info stored in your phone will help you stay safe.
 (Make sure your loved ones know your password and where to find it on the phone.)
 Dr. Buchanan also recommends snapping shots of your physicians’ business cards while you are at it.
 That way, your emergency medical team will be able to confer with your usual doctors if they have questions, which can mean better care for you.
-Find out the 10 ways patients screw up in the ER.
+Find out the 10 ways patients mess up in the ER.

 How to get a stinger out

 You may have been told to use your fingers or tweezers to remove a bee or wasp stinger, but that can send more of the venom straight into your wound.
 A better bet is to scrape out the stinger with a credit card, says Piroutek.
 Out in the woods without your wallet?
 No worries; use a clean fingernail to scrape, according to the American Academy of Dermatology (AAD).
 After you get the stinger out, wash the area with soap and water.
 An ice pack comes in handy to minimize swelling.
 Warning: If you develop swelling in other parts of your body, hives, or nausea, go straight to the emergency room because you may be having an allergic reaction, warns the AAD.